rpanai/rpanai.github.io/_posts/2016-08-26-Earthquakes.md

 layout: post
 title: Earthquakes Data Analisys
 ---
-Scrape tables with BeautifulSoup, create a Pandas dataframe and analyze it.
+<strong>Python</strong>.
+Scrape tables with <strong>BeautifulSoup</strong>.
+Create a <strong>Pandas</strong> dataframe and analyze it.

 After the last earthquake in [Italy](http://www.usgs.gov/news/magnitude-62-earthquake-central-italy) I was surprised by this [statement](http://www.huffingtonpost.it/2016/08/24/mario-tozzi_n_11672740.html): "Italy is like Middle East.
 An earthquake of magnitude 6 should not generate such a disaster".
-There are several things I don't like about that statement, furthermore I moved to New Zealand few months after the [2011 Christchurch earthquake](https://en.wikipedia.org/wiki/2011_Christchurch_earthquake) and that was another magnitudo 6 earthquake.
+There are several things I don't like about that statement, furthermore I moved to New Zealand few months after the [2011 Christchurch earthquake](https://en.wikipedia.org/wiki/2011_Christchurch_earthquake) and that was another magnitude 6 earthquake.

-I would like to  analyze the number of deaths for eartquakes of magnitudo included between 6 and 6.5.
+I would like to  analyze the number of deaths for eartquakes of magnitude included between 6 and 6.5.
 Unfortunatly [USGS](http://www.usgs.gov/) doesn't provide this information so I have to take it from [Wikipedia](https://en.wikipedia.org/wiki/List_of_21st-century_earthquakes).

 # 1. Scrape table(s) from Wikipedia